mohamedabdellhay/getuserlocation/README.md

 ---

 ## How to Use
+1. Open [a link](https://getuserlocationbymohamedabdellhay.netlify.app/) in your browser.
+2. run app in your local machine.
-1. clone this repo to your local machine.
+    * clone this repo to your local machine.
-2. Open the `index.html` file in your browser.
+    * Open the `index.html` file in your browser.
-3. Allow the browser to access your location.
+    * Allow the browser to access your location.
-4. The closest governorate to your location will be displayed in an alert box.
+    * The closest governorate to your location will be displayed in an alert box.